Create ROR-powered forms

 In addition to the primary organization name, display other ROR record fields in order to help users select the correct organization.
 We recommend including:

-• Name variations such as acronyms, aliases, and names in other languages (stored in the labels field).
-This is particularly important because a user's query should be able to match a name variation rather than the primary name in a ROR record.
+field).
+This is particularly important because a user's query should be able to match a name variation rather than the primary name in a ROR record. -

 We do not recommend displaying ROR IDs to end users.

+U.S. statesBeginning with Schema 2.0, ROR metadata does not include U.S. states.
 ROR is a global registry, and most countries do not have an administrative region corresponding to the U.S. state.
 Note that our analysis shows that there appear to be no records with duplicate name, city, and country in the ROR registry, so users should be able to choose the correct organization based on name, city, and country alone, e.g., "York University, Toronto, Canada" (https://ror.org/05fq50484), "York University, York, United States" (https://ror.org/022jz8688) and "York College, York, United Kingdom" (https://ror.org/04gaeyc40).
+Developers who do wish to display state-level values can retrieve them from GeoNames using the GeoNames ID in the ROR record.

 Do not require the ROR ID